anagha-google/cloud-composer-setup-foundations/01-modules/02c-secure-cc2-iteration1-HWD-Base.md

 --impersonate-service-account $UMSA_FQN
 ```

+## 2. The DAG deployment

+### 2.1.
+Check the Cloud Composer GCS bucket DAG folder

-## 2. Switch to the Cloud Composer Aiflow Web UI and execute the DAG and check results
+### 2.2.
+Switch to the Airflow web UI and check for the DAG

+## 3. Execute the DAG and check results

 ### 2.1.
 Notice the new DG deployed show up in the DAG listing.
 Also, look at the "Run" button.